liferay/liferay-docs/discover/portal/articles/09-collaboration-suite/02-managing-events-and-calendar-resources.markdown

+---
+header-id: managing-events-and-calendar-resources-with-liferays-c
+---

-# Managing Events and Calendar Resources with Liferay's Calendar Portlet [](id=managing-events-and-calendar-resources-with-liferays-c)
+# Managing Events and Calendar Resources with Liferay's Calendar Portlet

 As of Liferay 6.2, Liferay no longer includes the core Calendar portlet that was included in Liferay 6.1 and previous versions.
 Instead, Liferay provides a new